ihsoft/TimberbornMods/CustomResources/README.md

 It's due to [this](https://github.com/BepInEx/HarmonyX/wiki/Difference-between-Harmony-and-HarmonyX#all-prefix-patchers-are-always-run-even-if-original-method-is-skipped).
 You can like it or not, but the matter of truth, all the prefixes are always get called on the patched method.
-Unless _all the methods_ respect the `__runOriginal` approach, it doesn't work.
-If you decided to patch a method, and any other mod also patched the same method, then the game gets broken _for sure_.
+Unless _all the patches_ respect the `__runOriginal` approach, it's not possible to reliably patch the method call result.
+If you decided to do it, and another mod also patched the same method, then the game will get broken _for sure_.

 You may not observe any issues during the development, but it's only because your game doesn't have the breaking mod.
-In the field, there can be some.
+In the field, there will be some.

 ## What should I not do?